onkelbeh/HomeAssistantRepository/README.md

 Please report an issue [here](https://github.com/onkelbeh/HomeAssistantRepository/issues) or my [private git server](https://git.edevau.net/onkelbeh/HomeAssistantRepository/issues) if you encounter any problems.

 ## Python 3.7
-You will need Python 3.7 for running Home assistant on Gentoo Linux.
+You will need at least Python 3.7 for running Home assistant on Gentoo Linux.

-Some modules/components/libraries still do **not** have compatibility for Python 3.7 advertised, and many of the components have **not** been tested here, but all compile without errors on their own.
+Some modules/components/libraries still do not have compatibility for Python 3.7 advertised, and many of the components have not been tested here, but all compile without errors on their own.

 By user request, I have populated an ~arm64 KEYWORD on all ebuilds, which is (currently) completely untested.
-I am preparing a cross compile environment to build a public binary repo for Home Assistant on [Sakakis-'s Image](https://github.com/sakaki-/gentoo-on-rpi-64bit).
+I will some day prepare a cross compile environment to build a public binary repo for Home Assistant on [Sakakis-'s Image](https://github.com/sakaki-/gentoo-on-rpi-64bit).

-I am running my productive box with Python 3.7, no Python 3.6 anymore.
+I am running my productive box with Python 3.7.
 Anyway, it also has to have 2.7.
 Even ESPHome runs on the same box with some small patches (included in my Ebuild).
 Installation- and upgrade instructions?
 Just scroll down a bit, you will also find a list of the packages which still depend on Python 2.7 there.

 ## Source
 Once this was a fork of `https://cgit.gentoo.org/user/lmiphay.git/tree/app-misc/homeassistant-bin`, which seemed unmaintained to me.
 First I just wanted to compile it for my personal use.
 This happed at 0.77 in September 2018.
 Some friends told me they wanted to use/see it, so I placed it on my public git server, and was caught by surprise of several hundred page views in the very first days.
 I'll do my best to keep it close to the official releases, might get slower during summers.
 After 3 months it had ~170 ebuilds, now (Nov 2019) > 1599 ebuilds in > 830 packages are on file.
 As long as I certainly do not count automatically consolidated collections, this Overlay has grown to one of the largest [Gentoo Repos](https://qa-reports.gentoo.org/output/repos/) during the last year.

 ## Nearly all Home Assistant Components are now included
-Except some modules with uncorrectable errors (e.g. hard drive crashes, lost sources or some other unbelievable mess) nearly all possible integrations for Home Assistant and their stated dependencies are included as ebuilds, based on the *most accurate* integrations list from `/usr/lib/python3.7/site-packages/homeassistant/components/*/manifest.json`.
+Except some modules with uncorrectable errors (e.g. hard drive crashes, lost sources or some other unbelievable mess) nearly all possible integrations for Home Assistant and their stated dependencies are included as ebuilds, based on the integrations list from `/usr/lib/python3.7/site-packages/homeassistant/components/*/manifest.json`.
 Many fixed dependencies (necessary or not) to old releases forbid installation of packages requiring newer ones, but I filed all dependencies strict as they have been declared in `setup.py` or `requirements.txt` (sometimes other sources) anyway.
 The exception proves the rule.
 I will expand/continue my tests and do some more cleanups.
 Gentoo's Python guys either will bring some more code to 3.7 soon.

 ## Authors welcome
 If you are author of an integration / component or other stuff related to Home Assistant and you want your stuff added, please file a pull request, or just drop me a note.
 For adding a component, I need a release file in tar.gz or zip format.
 Tagged releases on Github are OK, but a Pypi `sdist` tar.gz source release would be preferred, because I can automatically merge it and it will use Gentoo's mirror system.
 Most of the integrations/components do both.
 I cannot add packages only available in wheels format.
 And make sure you have a proper license assigned, selected license should be unique on all platforms (Pypi/Github/Sourceforge).